dynasticorpheus/gigasetelements-cli/README.rst

 -----
 * Prepare for API V2
 * Replicate all functionality from app and/or website ... a long list
+* Support for gigaset elements plug
+* Support for gigaset elements button
-* Improve overall code whilst I learn python
+* Improve overall code

 Notes